-Mashed sweet potato cake recipe easy or use canned yams to make this Thanksgiving dessert that’s moist and delicious baked in the oven.
+Easy sweet potato cake recipe with canned yams or leftovers is a delicious Thanksgiving dessert moist and delicious baked in the oven.
 Whether you use frozen or have leftover sweet potato cubes after the holidays to use up this is a winner for after dinner!

 You’re going to love this cake with sweet potatoes, especially if you love Sweet Potato Casserole Recipe with Canned Yams and want to use the same can to make this one too.
 Tastes the same but makes things easier, and a bit sweeter too! (affiliate links present)